Comprehensive Musculoskeletal Training Program

 Interested medical students should explore the Indiana Medical Student Program for Research and Scholarship (IMPRS).

 Applications for T32 support of predoctoral trainees in the Predoctoral PhD Training Program in Musculoskeletal Biology are accepted on a rolling deadline and can be submitted at any time of year.
-Decisions regarding trainee sponsorship are made by quarterly the T32 Selection Committee.
-To apply, explore submission instructions and complete the application form [link to FORM at Gravity Forms].
+Decisions regarding trainee sponsorship are made quarterly by the T32 Selection Committee.
+To apply, explore submission instructions and complete the application form.

 The T32 mechanism provides support for PhD students in this program, including tuition and fees.
 A stipend is assigned individually to trainees based on the current graduate student stipend amounts.
 Health insurance as well as up to $1000 per year is provided to cover travel costs to a professional/scientific meeting or to visit an external lab for additional training.